Inrupt-Community/solid.inrupt.community/README.md

 # solid.inrupt.community
 The Solid Inrupt Community App is designed to serve solid pod users and is separate from Solid Pod Providers.
-The solid inrupt community app allows solid pod users to create ratings and reviews and to obtain services and products by the commnity and for the community.
+The solid inrupt community app allows solid pod users to, among other things, create ratings and reviews and to obtain services and products by the community and for the community.
+We do not operate on the solid servers, we are decntralized solid pod user community site and app.
 The Solid Inrupt Community App is located at https://solid.inrupt.community URL's associated with this project:https://solid.inrupt.community/events https://solid.inrupt.community/alerts